RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 Name|Description
 ---|---
-ServerPort | Port for Cloudbeaver web server WorkspaceLocation | Root folder for projects ContentRoot | Path to directory with static content DriversLocation | Optional path for driver jar files ProductConfiguration | Path to product (web interface) configuration file (json) DevelMode | When  set to true extra debug information is printed in logs and GraphQL console is enabled on server.
+ServerPort | Port for CloudBeaver web server WorkspaceLocation | Root folder for projects ContentRoot | Path to directory with static content DriversLocation | Optional path for driver jar files ProductConfiguration | Path to product (web interface) configuration file (json) DevelMode | When set to true extra debug information is printed in logs and GraphQL console is enabled on server.

 ## Datasources configuration